jessepav/libgdx-wiki-old/Bullet-Wrapper---Using-the-wrapper.md

 You can compare wrapper classes using the `equals()` method, which checks if the classes both wrap the same native class.
 To get the pointer to the underlying C++ class you can use the `getCPointer` method of the specific object.
 You can also compare these pointers to check whether the Java classes wrap the same C++ class.

 ## <a id="Common_classes"></a>Common classes ##
-Bullet uses some classes also available in the libgdx core.
-While these bullet classes are available for you to use, the wrapper tries to use the libgdx class where possible.
+Bullet uses some classes also available in the libGDX core.
+While these bullet classes are available for you to use, the wrapper tries to use the libGDX class where possible.
 Currently these are implemented for:

 | *Bullet* | *Libgdx* |
 |:--------:|:--------:|